Skip to Main Content

 Photograph by Nicola Davison, Snickerdoodle Photography

-Genevieve Graham is the USA TODAY and #1 bestselling author of eleven novels, including The Forgotten Home Child, which has been optioned for TV, Letters Across the Sea, and Bluebird.
+Genevieve Graham is the USA TODAY and #1 bestselling author of twelve novels, including The Secret Keeper; The Forgotten Home Child, which has been optioned for TV; Letters Across the Sea; and Bluebird.
 She is passionate about breathing life back into history through tales of love and adventure.
 She lives in Alberta.
-Visit her at GenevieveGraham.com or on Twitter and Instagram @GenGrahamAuthor.
+Visit her at GenevieveGraham.com or on X and Instagram @GenGrahamAuthor.

 Product Details